Go to top of page

 • exhibitions

-• teacher professional learning opportunities.
+• teacher resources and professional learning opportunities.

 The festival has:

-• a general public program for families.
+• a general public program for families, this includes the Big Family Weekend.

 When and where

 Events are held all around the state, including at the Adelaide Festival Centre, Elder Park and throughout Adelaide.
+There are also several opportunities for schools (particularly regional schools) to participate in statewide projects and to host DreamBIG artist workshops and other events at their site.

 DreamBIG teaching and learning resource